vpiscitelli/OldProjects/SpellChecker/README.md

 Small project I did Fall 2015 for AI class using python.
-Started with some code and added some improvements.
+Started with some code by Peter Norvig and added some improvements.